You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.

 The main difference between these two is the principle of how they work and distribute heat.

-Ceramic heaters work on the convection principle which means that they heat up the air with ceramic and then distribute the warm air throughout the whole home.
+Ceramic heaters work on the convection principle, which means they heat up the air with ceramic and then distribute the warm air throughout the home.

 There are two different models: regular models and fan-aided models.